How to Build an AI-Powered Invoice Processing Pipeline

 Step 6: Create the Vendor Bill and Archive

-Add a Connector node pointing at netsuite with the create-record tool, type vendorbill.
+Add a Connector node pointing at netsuite with the create-record tool, record type vendorbill.
 Map the parsed fields onto the NetSuite record, including each line item.
-After the create succeeds, write a copy of the parsed invoice into your Knowledge collection so future workflows (and search) can find it by vendor or invoice number.
+After the create succeeds, add a Knowledge node in Embed mode and write a copy of the parsed invoice into your persistent collection so future workflows and search can find it by vendor or invoice number.

 Tips

-• Keep a short list of "known vendors" in the prompt context.
-AI accuracy on vendor name normalization jumps when it has a list to choose from.
+extract-text.
+Branch on empty text with a Condition and route those runs to a slacksend-messagealert for manual handling, or embed the attachment into a Knowledge collection using the Images (via OCR) document type. - Keep a short list of "known vendors" in the Agent-mode prompt context.
+Accuracy on vendor name normalization jumps when it has a list to choose from.

 Common Pitfalls